Welcome to English III. Here’s our syllabus: https://sites.google.com/view/englishiii/home

 Mr. Sullivan’s unconditional rules:

-- Arrive promptly in SA Dress Code with your text book, notebook, and other required materials for the day (computer, etc), leave your cell phone when you go to the bathroom, and bring only water, eat in other appropriate places;
+- Arrive promptly in SA Dress Code with your text book, notebook, and other required materials for the day (computer, etc); manage your cell phone and leave it on the chair (turned off) when you go to the bathroom; bring only water, eat nourishing food in other appropriate places;

 - Value each other and participate in one conversation.
 In the words of his Holiness, the 14th Dali Lama, one should, before participating, consider one’s contribution to be sure it is “useful and kind.”